 If being close to an airport is important to you, there are two to pick from near Delray Beach.
 The Palm Beach International Airport is just 15 miles north of town right off of I-95, and the Fort Lauderdale-Hollywood International Airport is located 30 miles south of Delray.

 A Storied History

 The Delray Beach area was originally settled in the 1800s and developed as a farm community.
 It officially became a town in 1911 and pineapple and tomato canning facilities were built shortly after that.

 Like many Florida towns, it felt the boom of tourism and real estate speculation during the 1920s.
 During that time, many popular artists and writers decided to make their homes in Delray Beach.
 This laid the groundwork for the thriving artist community that exists here today.

 The final component that made Delray Beach as popular as it is today was the completion of Interstate 95 in the 1970s.
 Suddenly, this thriving community of arts and culture was accessible to anyone who wanted to visit.

 Because arts and culture are such an important part of the community, Delray Beach is known for hosting many different annual festivals.
-Some of the most popular each year include Delray Affair, Garlic Fest, and the Delray Beach Wine & Seafood Festival.
+Some of the most popular events of past and present include Delray Affair, Garlic Fest, and the Delray Beach Wine & Seafood Festival.
 The town is also famous for the 100-foot Christmas tree it puts on display each year.

 With this much art and culture packed into it’s 15 square miles, Delray Beach is the ultimate in sophisticated relaxation and the perfect place for any artist or aspiring artist to retire.